IRENGBAM/IRENGBAM/README.md

-- 👋 Hi, I’m @IRENGBAM
+- 👋 Hi, I’m @Daniel.
+- I'm still learning and hope to keep doing so, currently focusing on increasing my Data Science proficiency.
 - �  Deep Learning is fascinating and I'd like that to be my primary focus.
+I still have a long way to go.
-- 💞 Looking to work on projects to hone my skills.
+- 💞 Looking to work on projects under guidance to hone my skills.
 - 📧 irengbamdaniel@gmail.com

 <!---